hereitag/c_exercise/README.md

 # c_exercise
-c programming exercise code \n mainly algorithms that are not so straight.
+c programming exercise code

+algorithms that are not so straight.